MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-landing-zones.md

 ### Microsoft Entra ID recommendations

-- Use Entra Identity Governance and create Access Packages to control group membership, with an approval process and regular access reviews for privileged group members.
-See [What is entitlement management? - Microsoft Entra](/azure/active-directory/governance/entitlement-management-overview) for more information.
+- Use Entra identity governance and create access packages to control group membership, with an approval process and regular access reviews for privileged group members.
+See [What is entitlement management? - Microsoft Entra](/entra/id-governance/entitlement-management-overview) for more information.

 - Use [Microsoft Entra built-in roles](/azure/active-directory/roles/permissions-reference) to manage the following identity settings from a tenant level: